fmaste/Haskell/doc/EDSL.md

 In formal languages words (as in string like ```if a > 0 then True else False```) is a finite sequence of [symbols, letters, or tokens](https://en.wikipedia.org/wiki/Symbol_(formal)) (as in ```if```, ```then```, ```else```, ```>```, ```a```) that are chosen from a set called an [alphabet](https://en.wikipedia.org/wiki/Alphabet_(computer_science)).

-The words that belong to a particular formal language, that adhere to the rules specified on the formal language specification, are called well-formed words or well-formed formulas.
+The words that belong to a particular formal language, that adhere to the rules specified on the formal language specification, are called well-formed words or ***well-formed formulas***.

 There are many languages that can be described by rules, such as [regular languages](https://en.wikipedia.org/wiki/Regular_language) or [context-free languages](https://en.wikipedia.org/wiki/Context-free_language).
 This two provide a good compromise between expressiveness and ease of parsing, and are widely used in practical applications.